 No

 Enables the model warm-up feature and specifies the path to save warm-up files.
-To prevent these files from being lost, you must mount an OSS path to this location in the
+To persist the warm-up files, you must mount an OSS path to this location in the

 storageconfiguration."warmup_data_path": "/warmup"